Look for Daemon Blood, the third volume of the Daemon World series, on March 8, 2022.

 “Pick up those receipts and the paper with your writing on it.”

 She gathers the muddy slips of paper and stuffs them in her pocket.
 “Now you can shoot me or whatever.”

 Willard Steeples giggles.
 “Leave your purse in the car.
 I’m not going to kill you, scout’s honor.”

 She imagines him as a scrawny Boy Scout that the others picked on.
 She doubts he has any honor.

 “Go around the gate post,” he says.

 She squeezes between the post and the thorny branches of a bush.
 Steeples follows.
-She hopes the thorns will catch on his jacket, but he carefully avoids them.
-Then Lake Seville spreads in front of them, lapping the pebbly shoreline and reflecting the gloomy sky.
+She hopes the thorns will catch on his parka, but he carefully avoids them.
+They make a turn and Lake Seville spreads in front of them, lapping the pebbly shoreline and reflecting the gloomy sky.
 The wind blows harder and colder over the water.
-Already shivering, Lisa zips her jacket.
-She’s dressed for a quick run to the drugstore, not a winter trek along the lake.
-Ahead of them a green prefab cabin sits on a slope overlooking a boat ramp.
+Ahead of them, a green prefab cabin sits on a slope overlooking a boat ramp.

 “Is that where we’re going?”